-- Random sampling method of signature verification.
-Sets forth procedures for verifying validity of petition signatures.
-Requires testing a random sample of 5 percent of signatures. - 13 Certification by secretary of state.
-If the minimum signatures are obtained, the secretary of state must certify that to the sponsor and the county auditors.
-The question must be placed on the general election ballot. - Placement of law on ballot.
-Authorizes the legislature to place a law on the ballot as a referendum that would be similar to an initiative proposed on the same ballot. - Numbering of ballot measures.
+- Numbering of ballot measures.
 Authorizes secretary of state to decide the order of initiative ballot questions.
 Requires numbering in a single sequence throughout the years (rather than renumbering beginning with number one each election). - Ballots, voting, canvassing.
-Requires ballot preparation, voting, canvass, and election conduct to follow the Minnesota election law. - 17 Time of election.
+Requires ballot preparation, voting, canvass, and election conduct to follow the Minnesota election law. - Time of election.
 States that voting upon an initiative and referendum shall be held only at a state general election. - Simultaneous petitions for initiative.
-Allows simultaneous multiple petition drives for identical initiatives.
-Requires, however, abandonment of all identical initiatives after certification of the first petition to satisfy requirements. - 19 Resolution of conflicts between measures.
+Allows simultaneous multiple petition drivers for identical initiatives.
+Requires, however, abandonment of all identical initiatives after certification of the first petition to satisfy requirements. - Resolution of conflicts between measures.
 Sets forth procedures relating to ballot initiatives that conflict.
 Makes the one with the highest vote effective.
 In case of a tie, neither takes effect and both appear on the ballot at the next general election.
-Provides for the secretary of state to determine whether two measures conflict.

-Publication.
-Requires the revisor to publish and codify all initiatives or referendums adopted in the same manner as legislative statutes.

-- Organizing guide.
-Requires the secretary to prepare a guide to organizing a petition drive. - Literature must include names.
-Makes it a misdemeanor if any person or committee, other than a newspaper, does not display their names and address on literature used to influence people on the initiative. - Paid advertisements in news.
-Requires media to refuse to publish or air any paid initiative advertisement that does not indicate it is paid advertisement.
+Provides for the secretary of state to determine whether two measures conflict. - Publication.
+Requires the revisor to publish and codify all adopted initiatives or referenda in the same manner as legislative statutes. - Organizing guide.
+Requires the secretary to prepare a guide to conducting a ballot measure campaign. - Literature must include names.
+Makes it a misdemeanor if any person or committee, other than a newspaper, does not display their names and address on literature used to influence people on a ballot measure. provides the same exception that exists under current law for individuals preparing campaign materials from their own funds in an amount less than \$300 and at least 14 days before the election. - Paid advertisements in news.
+Requires media to refuse to publish or air any paid initiative advertisement that does not indicate it is a paid advertisement.
 Prohibits media from charging fees exceeding charges made for any other comparable purpose. - Disclosure to campaign finance and public disclosure board.
-Includes in definition of "political committee" under the ethics in government act, (1) an association organized to promote or defeat a ballot question and (2) any association that consents for other persons to receive contributions or make expenditures to promote or defeat a measure. - Prohibitions.
-Makes it a misdemeanor to commit any of the following: be paid for a petition signature, wilfully refuse to file an initiative expense report, publish initiative literature without identification, publish advertising without identification, or file an initiative petition with the secretary without the sponsor's written authorization. - Makes it a gross misdemeanor to do the following: knowingly publish false information for the purpose of influencing passage of a proposal, using fraud or force to obtain an initiative petition signature, pay compensation to sign an initiative petition, intentionally sign an initiative petition more than once, or sign a petition with a false name. - Action by and notification to sponsors.
-Provides that only sponsors or those authorized by them may file required documents or statements regarding initiative position. - Physical delivery of documents.
-Requires that if a document must be filed under this law, physical deposit must be made on time.
-Postmark is not adequate to meet deadline. - Judicial review.
+Requires a ballot measure sponsor to file political committee reports with the campaign finance and public disclosure board.
+Makes opponents or proponents of ballot measures file a report with the board if they spend over \$100 in a year on the subject (i.e., they qualify as political committees under chapter 10A). - Prohibitions.
+Makes it a misdemeanor to commit any of the following: be paid for signing a petition, publish literature on a ballot measure without required identification, publish advertising without required identification, file a petition with the secretary without the sponsor's written authorization.
+Makes it a gross misdemeanor to knowingly publish false information for the purpose of influencing passage of a proposal, use fraud or force to obtain a petition signature, pay compensation to sign an initiative petition, intentionally sign the same petition more than once, or sign a petition with a false name. - Action by and notification to sponsors.
+Provides that only sponsors or those authorized by them may file required documents or statements regarding a ballot measure petition. - Judicial review.
 Gives the district court jurisdiction of a suit on petition signatures, conflicts between questions, or constitutionality of adopted measures.
 Suit must be brought in Ramsey County. - Copies.
-Requires the secretary of state to provide county election officials with copies of proposed initiatives and referenda for public information. - Conforming amendments.
-Makes various conforming 393039 amendments to current election laws to reflect the existence of initiative and referendum.
-Creates a violet ballot for use in paper ballot precincts. - Effective date.
-Implementing law takes effect the day after voter approval of the constitutional amendments in section 1.
+Requires the secretary of state to provide county election officials with copies of proposed initiatives and referenda for public information. - Internet voter's guide.
+Requires the secretary of state to publish a voter's guide to ballot measures at the secretary's web site.
+The guide would include the ballot text, ballot question, and sponsor's mailing address.
+If requested by the sponsor or by proponents or opponents registered under chapter 10A, the secretary would provide a link to the requester's web site.